supahgreg/cf-for-k8s/docs/adrs/001-use-kapp-versioned.md

     secret:
       name: secure-example

-An update mechanism would now only be responsible for updating the kubernetes Secret value directly.
+An update mechanism would now only be responsible for updating the Kubernetes Secret value directly.

 ### Propagating the updated value in both cases: